karlapenag/informed_consent/.ipynb_checkpoints/README-checkpoint.md

 conda activate generate_convs_env
 ```

-For Jupyter Notebook, you can also do:
+For Jupyter notebook, you can also do:

 ```bash
 conda install ipykernel